 The word tattoo comes from the Tahitian word “tatu” meaning “to mark something”.

-It can be claimed that tattooing has existed since the year 12,000 BC.
+It can be claimed that the history of tattoos started around 12,000 BC.
 The purpose of tattooing has varied from culture to culture and era to era.

 Tattoos around the wrist and fingers were believed to ward away illness.

 Throughout history, tattoos have been used to indicate membership within a clan or society.
 Even today groups like the Hell’s Angels traditionally get tattoos of their particular group symbol.
 Even on TV and in the movies, tattoos have been used to indicate membership in a secret society.

 Traditionally, it has been believed that to wear an image calls to the wearer the spirit of that image.
 This idea still holds true today, as may be seen in the proliferation of tigers, snakes, and birds of prey in tattoo artwork.